State Income Tax Treatment of Nonresident Trusts: Compliance Challenges and Planning Opportunities

 - How do some key states approach allocating income between a nonresident trust and its beneficiaries?

-- Issues when trusts receive active business income from multiple states outside of its resident state
+- Issues when trusts receive active business income from multiple states outside their resident state

 - Which states deviate from the federal tax treatment of grantor trusts?